chili-epfl/FROG/README.md

   * `./initial_setup.sh` (if problem occur with bcrypt you can try to run `meteor npm install --python=python2.7` from the `frog/` directory)

   * go to the `frog/` directory and run `meteor`

   * see more developer scripts and details [here](https://github.com/chili-epfl/FROG/wiki/Development-workflow-and-tools), including how to automatically rebuild files in `ac/`, `op/` and `frog-utils`.

-* Go to http://localhost:3000/ on your browser
+* Connect to FROG by typing in your browser
+  * http://localhost:3000/teacher?login=username to connect as a teacher
+  * http://localhost:3000/XXXX to connect to the session with ID 'XXXX'

 ### Troubleshooting initial setup

 * Make sure Meteor works (`meteor --version`) (note that the Meteor version is not important, Meteor will automatically download and install the correct version when run the first time)
-* Make sure you have an up-to-date version of Node 8 or 9 (`node --version`), and that `npm` works (`npm --version` -- will not be the same as the Node version)
+* Make sure you have an up-to-date version of Node 9 (`node --version`), and that `npm` works (`npm --version` -- will not be the same as the Node version)
-* We do not support Windows - you might be able to get it to run, but all of our scripts etc, presume OSX/Linux
+* We do not support Windows - you might be able to get it to run, but all of our scripts etc, presume MacOS/Linux
 * All scripts (`./initial_setup.sh` etc should be run as user, not root)
 * If you are running in a virtual machine, and the `./initial_setup.sh` script crashes the machine, or does not complete, try removing the parallelism from